 SDS originally stood for ‘Stecken Drehen Sichern’, meaning insert–twist–secure, which describes how drill bits are inserted and secured.
 Bosch, who invented it, now refers to the acronym as; ‘Special Direct System’, although others use the term ‘Slotted Drive System’.

-There are three rotary hammer drills: the basic SDS, the SDS Plus and the SDS Max.
-The SDS and the SDS Plus have a 10mm shank size, making them interchangeable, but the SDS Max uses an 18mm shank.
+There are three rotary hammer drills — SDS, SDS Plus and SDS Max.
+SDS and SDS Plus have a 10mm shank size, making them interchangeable, but SDS Max uses an 18mm shank.

-Some SDS drills can take standard drill bits but others, such as those made by Bosch, need a special adapter.
-Bear this in mind when looking to buy.
+Some SDS drills take standard drill bits, but others, such as those made by Bosch, require a special adapter.

-We rate SDS drills in Joules (J) and blows per minute (BPM).
+SDS drills are rated in Joules (J) and blows per minute (BPM).
 You can use SDS drills in one of three modes:

 - Drill only — rotation without hammer action.
 Use this mode when drilling into softer materials.

-- Hammer only — no rotation, just percussion.
+- Hammer only — no rotation, only percussion.
 Use this mode when chiselling off tiles.

-- Drill and Hammer — rotation and percussion together.
-Best of both worlds and the only reason to buy an SDS drill over a standard hammer drill.
+- Drill and Hammer — rotation and percussion together — the best of both worlds and only available on SDS drills.

 Pros | Cons |